lsst-tstn/tstn-017/index.rst

     - This file is the third configuration file to get loaded by the CSC and will override any previously declared values.
     - These files are loaded using the ``configurationOverride`` parameter in the ``start`` command
     - These are not expected to be required as part of regular operations and are meant to be used when a non-standard configuration is required
-    - If an override configuration file is also site specific, then a prefix should be added indicating which site it belongs with (e.g. ``summit_reduced_stage_travel.yaml``)
+    - If an override configuration file is also site-specific, then a prefix should be added indicating which site it belongs with (e.g. ``summit_reduced_stage_travel.yaml``)

 #.
 The labels file, and all notions of labels, shall be deprecated.
 Only filenames shall be used.